 In light of these truths, we continually need to be reminded to keep the main thing—the main thing.
 What is the main thing God wants from you and me?
 He wants our worship, and isn’t He worthy of it?
-Furthermore, worship of God should always proceed trying to work for God.
+Furthermore, worship of God should always precede trying to work for God.
 Our first priority must be our relationship with Christ, and this necessitates having a daily quiet time with Him.
 If we will seek Him first, He has promised that “all these things will be added to us as well” (Matthew 6:30- 33).
 I can personally testify that He means just what He says.

 Jesus gave us a litmus test to discover if we are doing His good work.
 It is found in Matthew

 11:28-30.
 He said that His yoke is easy, and His burden is light.
-When anxiety and pressure are present, this is a sure sign that you are not in the center of His will and, therefore, doing the work in your flesh.
+When there is a lack of peace in your spirit about something, you may need to stope and inquire of the Lord, to be sure you are in the center of His will and not operating in the flesh.
 You will know whose yoke you are wearing by the load you are bearing.
 The task is not overwhelming when Jesus is with you bearing the load.
 Quite the opposite when we are carrying it alone.
 For instance, take the account of Martha and Mary from Luke 10:38-42.
 Let’s stop and read this now.

 Jesus used an interesting word when addressing grumpy and overworked Martha.
 He was pointing out to her (and us) the necessity of keeping the main thing—the main thing.
 She really only needed to do one work.
 Her sister Mary was busy doing it.
 The Greek word Jesus chose was chereia, and it means employment, business, necessary and useful.
 (In just a moment we will look at another word that relates to this word.)
 So here is the one thing most needed in the life of every saint: to be His disciple we must sit at His feet and learn from His Word.
 That is the first business of every Christian.
 While Martha was working in the kitchen, her sister Mary was at the feet of Jesus.
 So, I suppose you could say our first work each day is to worship.
 If seeking Him first is not our priority, everything else we do will be vain, empty, fruitless work.